AnnikaW-dev/loan-and-accommodation-cost/README.md

 #  MS2 project-loan-and-accommodation-cost

-I thougth that an easily accessible calculator should be god to have when you are about to buy a new home.
-When I started to draw the wire frame for this i got quit big with alot of calculation and my thought was also that you should be able to calculate your tax when you sold one home and bought a new and many more things.
-What I also whanted to get in was statistics whit some grafs.
+I thougth that an easily accessible calculator should be good to have when the users are about to buy a new home.
+When I started to draw the wireframe for this it got quit big with alot of calculation and my thought was also that the user should be able to calculate the tax when you sold one home and bought a new and many more things.
+What I also wanted to get in was statistics whit some grafs.
-I started big in my mind and looked around how i should build this but the time ran away for me and it resulted in this small calculator due to the time and also because things that I thuoght was easy where much more tricky and time consuming that I first thought.
+I started big in my mind and looked around how I could build this but the time ran away for me and it resulted in this small calculator due to the time and also because things that I thuoght was easy where much more tricky and time consuming that I first thought.

 ![Loan & accomendationcost Website shown on a range of devices](doc/readme_images/mockup.png)